-Our management has broad discretion over the use of our financial resources, including proceeds from our IPO and the stock purchase agreement we entered into with Lincoln Park Capital Fund, LLC, in March 2020, and we could spend such proceeds in ways our stockholders may not agree with or that do not yield a favorable return, if at all.
-If we do not invest or apply our financial resources, including the proceeds from our IPO and such purchase agreement in ways that improve our operating results, we may fail to achieve expected financial results, which could cause our stock price to decline.
+Our management has broad discretion over the use of our financial resources, including proceeds from our IPO and the Purchase Agreement, and we could spend such proceeds in ways our stockholders may not agree with or that do not yield a favorable return, if at all.
+If we do not invest or apply our financial resources, including the proceeds from our IPO and the Purchase Agreement in ways that improve our operating results, we may fail to achieve expected financial results, which could cause our stock price to decline.